OliverEvans96/lpy/doc/user/subtelties.rst

     m = ParamModule('toto')
     sproduce (Lstring([m]))

 Advantage is that modules can be created on the fly.
-However, if you then try to math the produced module with rules such as the following one, it may not work.::
+However, if you then try to match the produced module with rules such as the following one, it may not work.::

     toto --> F